St James's Place defies gloom with new funds

 "This is an 'as and when necessary' event.
 There are one or two funds ... either because their mandates have shifted or the individuals have changed or the personality of the fund has, where we think a change is necessary," he said.

-St James's Place (SJP.L), which is majority owned by Lloyds Banking Group (LLOY.L), released a trading statement on Thursday, showing it had continued to attract more money and add to its affluent clientele throughout 2011.
+St James's Place, which is majority owned by Lloyds Banking Group (LLOY.L), released a trading statement on Thursday, showing it had continued to attract more money and add to its affluent clientele throughout 2011.

 The net inflow of funds under management during 2011 was 3.3 billion pounds, bringing total funds to 28.5 billion pounds.